 - Objective moral values and duties do exist

 Both of these forms are essentially the same argument.
 Objective moral values and duties cannot exist without God.
 To deny God, one must also give up the idea that anything is actually right or wrong in any real sense.

 The primary objection to this argument is to claim that objective moral values don't actually exist.
 The atheist can claim that morality is a social construct.
 It is a useful human tool, a necessary social device that makes society possible, but there is nothing objective or real about morality beyond what we make it.
-Nothing is actually good or evil, these are merely subjective human judgments.
+Nothing is actually good or evil.
+These are merely subjective human judgments.
 This, however, is a radical claim that no one should take too seriously.
-In a sense, or course, we cannot prove that objective moral values do exist.
-In the same sense we cannot prove that external reality outside our own minds exists.
+In a sense, we cannot prove that objective moral values do exist.
+But, also we cannot prove that external reality outside our own minds exists.
 Every sense and experience we have tells us that there is a real, physical world in which we live.
 If someone were to come up and tell you that this was actually untrue and that the world was all an illusion, perhaps that you were trapped in a dream, how would you prove them wrong?
 The fact that it all seems very real doesn't prove anything as a dream or illusion could also seem very real.
-Even more, if there is no actual real, what would be your frame of reference to call something real?
+Even more, if there is no actual "real," what would be your frame of reference to call something real?
 Yet it is perfectly rational to conclude that the world really does exist.
 Even those who would try and deny this must live as if it is true.

 Strengths of the argument

 The moral argument appeals not only to the rational mind but to the moral conviction in the soul of a man.
 It speaks more to the whole person than many merely intellectual arguments do.
 It also intimately connects believing in God with moral judgment and God's justice, which connects more readily to the gospel than most other arguments.
 The argument is also simple and easy to remember and to explain, making it accessible to most Christians.